Neuro-Oncology Clinic at NIH

 The NIH Clinical Center offers an extensive range of clinical research training to help prepare the next generation of clinician-scientists.
 The innovative curriculum includes courses in pharmacology, principles and practice of clinical research and bioethics.

 Summer Internship Program

 Trainees accepted into one of the NIH Summer Internship programs and working in the Neuro-Oncology Branch can participate in the NOB’s Translational Research Immersion Program (NOB-TRIP).
 This program is designed to immerse interns in the patient-centered research conducted within the NOB.
-Interns will have the opportunity to observe and engage with clinical and laboratory professionals that lead clinical, translational, and basic research.
-This 10-week program consists of five structured areas of educational focus.

 Developing Clinical Trials to Advance Care for Brain and Spine Cancers